 The Jubilee Choir (second through fifth graders) rehearses at the same time on Wednesdays.
 Kris Kelly is director of the Jubilee Choir.
 In addition to singing from time to time during Sunday service, both Cherub and Jubilee choirs participate in an annual Christmas pageant and end-of-the-year concert.

-The Handbell Choir rehearses on Thursdays from 4:00 pm until 5:00 pm in room 205.
+The Handbell Choir rehearses on Thursdays from 3:00 pm until 5:00 pm in room 205.
 New members are always welcome.
-Please contact the director, Virginia Cunningham with any questions (797-6862).
+Please contact the director, Susan McGee at email@example.com.

-A Lenten Organ Concert Series is offered each year during the Wednesdays of Lent.
+A Lenten Organ Concert Series is offered each year during the Wednesdays of Lent at Noon.
 Guest recitalists come from across the community, the country, and the world to play Memorial’s ninety rank, over five thousand pipe, Aeolian-Skinner organ.